Dainanahan/DrugVerse-RConsortium-Proposal/docs/isc-proposal.md

 ## Other aspects

-The following activities are intended to publish Drugverse tools:
+The following activities are intended to publish drugverse tools:

-  - present DrugVerse in [rPharma](http://rinpharma.com/) conference
+  - present drugverse in [rPharma](http://rinpharma.com/) conference
     2020,
-  - write different papers for DrugVerse diferent tools and we intend to present them related Drug Discover conferences,
+  - write different papers for drugverse diferent tools and we intend to present them related Drug Discover conferences,
   - publish a site for each tool
     (i.e. [dbparser](https://dainanahan.github.io/dbparser/index.html))